AbdelRahman2463/3d-surface-reconstructor/README.md

 Visualizing the reconstruction process is key to understanding how these algorithms work.
 Below is an example of a raw point cloud being transformed into a solid surface.

 ### 1. The Input: Raw Point Cloud
-This is the starting point—a collection of thousands of individual points in 3D space, often captured by LiDAR or depth cameras.
+This is the starting point—a collection of thousands of individual points in 3D space, captured by a laser sensor in a CNC machine.
 ![Raw Point Cloud](assets/before_point_cloud.png)

 ### 2. The Output: Reconstructed Surface